hacefresko/EvilPortal/README.md

 It can either create a new access point with a fake captive portal or intercept an existing one and pop up a captive portal among the users connected to it (if the WiFi is protected, we must know the password in order to create an identical access point).
+Interception doesn't work for some access points since nowadays many of them have protections against deauth attacks.

 Programs needed:
 - airmon-ng